vs2961/trie-slingshot/CLI/README.md

 Use the -f, or --file flag to do so. (ex. `Trie-CLI add -f words.txt`)

 ***Your tree display implementation is cool!*** <br />
 Thanks!
-I took inspiration from a tutorial for creating Directory Trees in Python.
-You can find it here: https://realpython.com/directory-tree-generator-python/#step-2-generating-a-directory-tree-diagram-in-python
+I took inspiration from a [tutorial](https://realpython.com/directory-tree-generator-python/#step-2-generating-a-directory-tree-diagram-in-python) for creating Directory Trees in Python.